Suspended Sarver says he's decided to sell Suns, Mercury

 “But in our current unforgiving climate, it has become painfully clear that that is no longer possible — that whatever good I have done, or could still do, is outweighed by things I have said in the past,” Sarver wrote in a statement.
 “For those reasons, I am beginning the process of seeking buyers for the Suns and Mercury.”

-“I fully support the decision by Robert Sarver to sell the Phoenix Suns and Mercury,” Silver said.
-“This is the right next step for the organization and community.”
+“This is the right next step for the organization and community,” Silver said.

-Sarver bought the teams in July 2004 for about $400 million.
-He is not the lone owner, but the primary one.
+Sarver bought the teams in July 2004 for about $400 million — then a record price for an NBA franchise.
+He is not the lone owner of the Suns and Mercury, but the primary one.
+Suns Legacy Partners LLC, the ownership group, said its work to create a “culture of respect and integrity” would continue.

+“As we’ve shared with our employees, we acknowledge the courage of the people who came forward in this process to tell their stories and apologize to those hurt,” the partners said.

 Assuming no other team is sold in the interim, it would be the first sale in the NBA since a group led by Qualtrics co-founder Ryan Smith bought the Utah Jazz in 2021 for about $1.7 billion.